-Musk oxen once were plentiful across the entire Northern Hemisphere, but they now exist almost solely in Greenland and number only about 80,000 to 125,000.
+Musk oxen once were plentiful across the entire Northern Hemisphere, but now exist only in smaller populations across Canada and Greenland.
 According to the researchers, musk oxen are not the only animals to suffer during the late Pleistocene Epoch.
 "The late Pleistocene was marked by rapid environmental change as well as the beginning of the spread of humans across the Northern Hemisphere," said Shapiro.
 "During that time several animals became extinct, including mammoths and woolly rhinoceroses, while others, including horses, caribou, and bison, survived into the present.
 The reasons for these drastically different survival patterns have been debated widely, with some scientists claiming that the extinctions were due largely to human hunting.
 Musk oxen provide a unique opportunity to study this question because they suffered from a decline in their population that coincided with the Pleistocene extinctions, yet they still exist today, which allows us to compare the genetic diversity of today's individuals with those individuals that lived up to 60,000 years ago."

 To conduct their research, the team collected musk ox bones and other remains from animals that lived during different times — up to 60,000 years ago — and from animals that lived across the species' former range.
 From these remains, the scientists isolated and analyzed the mitochondrial DNA, which is useful for studying ancient population dynamics due to its rapid rate of evolutionary change.
 The scientists also isolated and analyzed the mitochondrial DNA of musk oxen that are alive today.
 They then used a Bayesian statistical approach to estimate how the amount of genetic diversity of the musk oxen populations changed through time.